FrostyX/fedora-infra-ansible/README.md

 Paths
 -----

-The public path for everything is `/srv/web/infra/ansible`
+The public path on batcave01 (our control host) for everything is `/srv/web/infra/ansible`

-The private path (which is sysadmin-main accessible only) is `/srv/private/ansible`
+The private path on batcave01 (our control host) (which is sysadmin-main accessible only) is `/srv/private/ansible`

 In general to run any ansible playbook you will want to run:

 ```
 sudo -i ansible-playbook /path/to/playbook.yml
 ```

+(On batcave01, our control host)

 Scheduled check-diff
 --------------------